akeminvoke/limkokwing-test/README.md

 # limkokwing-test
-This is sample code which are represents of the answers for four interview questions.
+This is sample code which are represents the answers of four interview questions.
 Each question have a module/function  which can be run/test by inserting the value inside the form fields  that has been provided.

 ## Quick start